gvwilson/sdxjs/en/src/page-templates/index.md

 [% inc file="template.js" %]

-We added new variables for our test cases one by one as we were writing this chapter.
+We added new variables for our test cases one-by-one as we were writing this chapter.
 To avoid repeating text repeatedly, we show the entire set once: